 Sifting through the whole thread can take a while, so we thought it'd be helpful to pick out just a few of the most interesting responses for those who just want a quick taste.

 First up: feature removal.
 If there's a question we tend to see a lot of with Google updates, it's "why did Google remove X feature?"
-To that end, Reddit user read_the_article asked why Google removed a search filter that allowed users to search only for results in forums.
 Read More

 In a rare (and very amusing) fireside chat between Matias Duarte and Joshua Topolsky, we heard that I/O 2014 might put significantly more attention on great design as a topic.
 Today, a post on Google's Developer Blog is here to back up that declaration and adds that there will be sessions and workshops geared for designers and developers interested in improving their products.
 While there still hasn't been an official session list posted, this is surely meant to encourage designers to apply for registration before the window closes on Friday.